 On March 29th, 1994, the original motion picture soundtrack to the Alex Proyas directed film The Crow was released.

-The soundtrack is set to be reissued on vinyl for 2019’s Record Store Day in celebration of the soundtrack’s 25th anniversary.
+The soundtrack was reissued on vinyl for 2019’s Record Store Day in celebration of the soundtrack’s 25th anniversary.

 When The Cure were asked to provide a song for the film’s soundtrack the intention was originally to use their Pornography era single “The Hanging Garden”, as James O’Barr, the creator of The Crow comic book, reprinted the lyrics to the song on an entire page.

 The story goes, that Robert Smith liked the comic so much, he decided to write a new song specifically for the film.
 Thus was the birth of The Cure’s “Burn”, a song exclusive to the 1994 film The Crow.

 Not only that, Joy Division are also a notable influence on the original comic book due to the fact that some chapters are named after songs such as “Atmosphere” and “Atrocity Exhibition”.
 In one panel, Eric even quotes a lyric from the song “Disorder” from the album Unknown Pleasures.

 On January 4 1993, Producer Jeff Most wrote a letter New Order’s manager Rob Gretton asking if the band would like to be involved with the soundtrack for the film.